Shake, shake your earthly dust away. Now it's the Spirit's Day, that will admit of no delay.

 She believed that this doctrine of universal reconciliation through Jesus Christ, would be embraced by those who “earnestly desired to be informed and resolved in this matter, being of a tender spirit, out of all bitterness, rashness and fury; and who handling this in a childish simplicity, are willing to have the mind of God unfolded, or searched out” (EG 7).

 FROM FRANCIS LEE

-Francis Lee gives us an excellent and concise understanding of the thrust of Jane Lead teachings in his Preface to the Wars of David and the Peaceable Reign of Solomon (17CV):
+Francis Lee gives us an excellent and concise understanding of the thrust of Jane Lead teachings in his Preface to the Wars of David and the Peaceable Reign of Solomon (SDV):

-2. That the Promise of the Father concerning the Gift of the Holy Spirit was never determined to place or time: But that it was extended universally to as many as should believe throughout all the Ages of the Church.
+2. That the Promise of the Father concerning the Gift of the Holy Spirit was never determined to place or time: but that it was extended universally to as many as should believe throughout all the Ages of the Church.
+(WD P:14)

-7. That this Kingdom shall comprehend the utmost ends of the Earth, by virtue of an Everlasting Decree: and that Christ, as He is the second Adam, is the Head and Representative of the whole Human Nature.
+7. That this Kingdom shall comprehend the utmost ends of the Earth, by virtue of an Everlasting Decree: and that Christ, as He is the Second Adam, is the Head and Representative of the whole Human Nature.
+(WD P:14)

 DECLARATION OF FAITH BY JOHN PORDAGE